Azure Deployment

 This guide assumes that you have already tried HPE Machine Learning Data Management locally and have all of the following installed:

-Kubernetes & Openshift Version Support
+note icon Kubernetes & Openshift Version Support

 • Kubernetes: HPE Machine Learning Data Management supports the three most recent minor release versions of Kubernetes.
 If your Kubernetes version is not among these, it is End of Life (EOL) and unsupported.
 This ensures HPE Machine Learning Data Management users access to the latest Kubernetes features and bug fixes.